MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 Each namespace declaration contains definitions for user-defined types, operations, and functions.
-A namespace declaration may contain any number of each type of definition, but it must contain at least one definition.
+A namespace declaration may contain any number of each type of definition.

 ## User-Defined Type Declarations